 Brad Tilley, of Sleepy Hollow, shot a one over par 141 to capture the 2019 Gene Sarazen Invitational by three shots over runner-up Chris White, of Garden City Golf Club.
-Tilley, who won the Westchester and Met Mid Ams earlier this month, and defeated Walker Cup veteran, Connor Purcell, 8 & 7 in the Carey Cup last week, completed the 2019 amateur season with one of the most spectacular runs of golf in recent memory.
+Tilley, who won the Westchester and Met Mid Ams in early October, and defeated Walker Cup veteran Connor Purcell, 8 & 7 in the Carey Cup on October 23rd, completed the 2019 amateur season with one of the most spectacular runs of golf in recent memory.

 George Zahringer III, of Deepdale, shot a thirty- six hole score of 151 to win the Senior Championship.
-A winner of the US Mid Am and the British Sr. Am, and a veteran of the Masters, The Walker Cup, and seven US Sr. Opens, George has compiled a forty year resume of accomplishments that ranks him among America’s greatest modern era amateurs.
+A winner of the US Mid Am and the British Sr. Am, and a veteran of the Masters, The Walker Cup, and seven US Sr. Opens, George has compiled a forty year resume of accomplishments that ranks him among the greatest American amateurs of the modern era.

 The entire staff of Fresh Meadow did a terrific job hosting the event.